Jasonnavarro86/My_Awesome_Liri_Bot/README.md

 ![spotify-gif](https://user-images.githubusercontent.com/28733244/30825737-07f31d5a-a202-11e7-956d-1a6767297278.gif)

-The gif below demonstrates what happens if you run:
+The GIF below demonstrates what happens if you run:

 - $ node liri.js movie-this